 Renting a property

-No deviations to this option are possible and all other reminders/notices will be sent to the property owner.
 In accordance with the Local Government Act, any outstanding amounts belonging to the property remain the owner’s responsibility.
 Shoalhaven Water will not restrict water supplied to a tenanted property as a means of resolving disputes.

 NSW Civil and Administrative Tribunal